Stem Cell Technology

 Stem Cell Research

 Stem cells are the raw material from which all of the body’s mature, differentiated cells are made.
 Stem cells give rise to brain cells, nerve cells, heart cells, pancreatic cells, etc. They have the potential to replace cell tissue that has been damaged or destroyed by severe illnesses.
+They can replicate themselves over and over for a very long time.
+Understanding how stem cells develop into healthy and diseased cells will assist the search for cures.

 There are two types of Stem Cells